“The Sport Wireless Train's audio quality has withstood the test of time”

 The packaging of the Wireless Train is a dark shade of black, matching the headphones themselves.
 After sliding off the initial cover, you’re met with a rectangular carrying case sporting the familiar Under Armour logo across the front.
 The headphones, as well as a charging cable, auxiliary audio cable, and a quick start guide are waiting inside.

 The first start-up the Wireless Train is slightly quirky, at least if you’re like me and stubbornly refuse to read the fine print before trying out your new pair of headphones.
 The power button is a toggle switch that needs to be held in place for two seconds before powering up.
-From there, though, the headphones automatically enter pairing mode, allowing you to follow the standard procedure of pairing your mobile device through its Bluetooth settings.
+From there, though, the

 I’m not thrilled about the Wireless Train supporting just Bluetooth 4.1 technology, since it means connectivity and range aren’t up to par with devices that support the newer, better Bluetooth 5 standard.
 This brings up an important caveat about the Wireless Train: At the time of this review, they’re already two years old.
 In tech time, that’s about a century.
 After reviewing the Adidas RPT-01, I went looking for the closest comparison I could find.
 The Wireless Train were the clear answer because of their price and design, and unfortunately for these headphones, they’re going to be rated by modern-day standards instead of their heyday in 2018.